neverinfamous/R2-Manager-Worker/DOCKER_README.md

 - ✅ **Upload files** - Simulates success (files not stored)
 - ✅ **Create folders** - Simulates success

 **Note:** Mock data enables UI/UX testing without Cloudflare API access.
 Files and folders are not actually stored.
+Authentication and rate limiting are automatically disabled for localhost development.
 For full functionality with real storage, provide Cloudflare credentials or deploy to production.

 ### Option 1: Use Pre-built Image